Worried about your first opera experience?

 Ways to prepare

-If you’re new to a certain performance, it’s great to read a synopsis provided on our website and included in your program book.
-Attend the Prelude Talk, a mini-lecture 50 minutes prior every show that expands on themes and stories that you’ll discover throughout the piece.
-Also, we don’t expect you to learn a new language for the performance.
-All performances will have English supertitles projected above the stage so you can follow along.
+If you’re new to a certain performance, it’s great to read the synopsis provided on our website and included in your program book.
+You can also attend the Prelude Talk, a mini-lecture 50 minutes prior to every show that offers context and insights to help prepare you to enter the world of the opera.

 What to wear

 Opera Omaha recommends that you dress to enjoy the evening or day.
 Many people like to dress up when they go to the opera—it’s considered part of the fun.
-Formal or semi-formal attire is always a great fit for a night at the Opera.
-You can choose to dress up or dress down and you’ll see fellow opera-goers usually wearing a range from business casual to formal attire.
+Feel free to wear whatever makes you feel confident and comfortable!
+You can choose to dress up or dress down and you’ll see fellow opera-goers usually wearing a range from casual to formal attire.
+Some people like to dress up to come to the opera, and some come in jeans.
+You can dress up or down, but make sure you wear something that makes YOU feel comfortable.

 When to arrive